Making artificial $\textit{p}_{x,y}$-orbital honeycomb electron lattice on metal surface: model and methods

 However, this orbital picture (and TB model) does not always work.
 This is because that the confinement potential is finite.
 If the electron kinetic energy is large enough, surface electrons can not be confined.
 Thus, the surface states should be described by the nearly free electron model instead of the TB model.
 In this situation, the concept of artificial orbitals is invalid.

-We can roughly use a cylindrical potential well $U_{atom}$ to describe this two dimensional artificial atom. $H_{atom}=-\frac{\hbar^2}{2m^{*}}\nabla_{\textbf{r}}^{2} + U_{atom}(\textbf{r})$, where
+We can roughly use a cylindrical potential well $U_{atom}$ to describe this two dimensional artificial atom. $H_{atom}=-\frac{\hbar^2}{2m^{*}}{\nabla}^{2} + U_{atom}(\textbf{r})$, where

 $U_0$ and L are the value and diameter of the potential well, respectively.
-One artificial atom corresponds to one cylindrical potential well, which is represented by one orange disc in Fig. \ref{fig2}.
-The electrons trapped in $U_{atom}$ form the orbitals, and the hopping between orbitals give rise to TB bands.
+One artificial atom corresponds to one cylindrical potential well, which is represented by one orange disc in Fig.~\ref{fig2} (a).
+The electrons trapped in $U_{atom}$ form the orbitals, and the hopping between orbitals gives rise to TB bands.

 The orbitals can be got by calculating the bound states in the potential well.
 The eigenfunction of $H_{atom}$ is

 where $r$ is the radial coordinate and $\theta$ is the polar angle.
 We have